Bond Forfeiture in Travis County

 If you have bonded out of jail, either through a personal bond or a surety bond, that bond can be revoked and an order for your arrest can be mandated if you have forfeited your bond.
 If you have a bond forfeiture and/ or a warrant for not complying with bond conditions, call our office as soon as possible so we can get your bond reinstated and avoid any jail time and civil suits as a consequences.

 A condition of your bond is that you be present to each one of your court dates.
-It is your responsibility to attend court and not be late, even if your attorney is going to court for you as well.
+It is your responsibility to attend court and not be late, even if your lawyer is going to court for you as well.
 That is why it is very important that you be aware of all of your pending court dates and times.
 If you fail to show up for your court date in a misdemeanor case the judge can forfeit your bond, increases the amount of the bond and issues a warrant for the your arrest.

 Bond Forfeiture Civil Suits